Many seniors wonder when to sign up for Medicare. You can enroll at 65 or depending on your health, you can sign up for Medicare before 65.

 Answers to these questions depend on a variety of circumstances.

-Let’s discuss the most frequently asked questions, at the end, you’ll have a clear understanding of Medicare eligibility.
+Let’s discuss the most frequently asked questions; then, you’ll have a clear understanding of when to sign up for Medicare.

 Depending on your situation, you might not need to sign up for Medicare when you turn 65.